 1st.
 SECTION: The headline at the top of your CV is the most important part of your CV

 You have 7 seconds to convince a hiring manager to read your CV.
-A great headline which consists of a headline title and headline summary not only improves readability, it immediately grabs the hiring manager’s attention and entices them to read the rest of your CV.
+A great headline that consists of a headline title and headline summary not only improves readability, it immediately grabs the hiring manager’s attention and entices them to read the rest of your CV.

 When it comes to your CV, recruiters and hiring managers think and act much the same way.

-That’s why you need to include a great headline which consists of 2 things, an attention grabbing CV title and an enticing CV summary at the top of your CV where recruiters look first.
+That’s why you need to include a great headline which consists of 2 things, an attention-grabbing CV title and an enticing CV summary at the top of your CV where recruiters look first.

 Together the Title and Summary tell the hiring manager who you are in terms of the position you are applying for and what you can do for the company.